samhstn/my-config/README.md

 `gem install sass`

-If you get a permissions error, DONT SUDO!

-Instead change ownership of that directory
+If you get a permissions error, change ownership of that directory

 `sudo chown -R $(whoami) /Library/Ruby/Gems/2.0.0` (or whatever ruby version you have)